andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   *Sources:* [Kernel Methods - Bloomberg](https://www.youtube.com/watch?v=m1otj-SdwYw&feature=youtu.be)

-  - Kernel methods allow for HUGE feature spaces (even INFINITE dimensional feature spaces) without suffering from computational cost.
+  One of the main advantages kernel methods allow for HUGE feature spaces (even INFINITE dimensional feature spaces) without suffering from computational cost.

   - A method is *kernalized* in inputs only appear inside inner products: $\langle \psi(x),\psi(y)\rangle​$ for $x,y \space \in X​$